Azure-Samples/azure-batch-samples/Python/Storage/README.md

 ```

 If mylocalfile.txt exists locally, then the script will attempt to upload the
 file to container0 on mystorageacct.
-One can use --forcedownload or
+If the file does not exist, then it will
+attempt to download the resource.
+If the desired behavior is to download the
+file from Azure even if the local file exists, once can override the detection
---forceupload to force a particular transfer direction.
-Note that you may use
+mechanism with --forcedownload. --forceupload is available to force the
+transfer to Azure storage.
+Note that you may use the --remoteresource flag to
-the --remoteresource flag to rename the local file as the blob name on Azure
-storage if uploading.
+rename the local file as the blob name on Azure storage if uploading.

 If the local resource is a directory that exists, the script will attempt to
 mirror (recursively copy) the entire directory to Azure storage while